Yaakov Moshe Kulefsky

-Yaakov Moshe Kulefsky (December 14, 1925 - November 30, 2000) was an American-born rabbi and teacher.
+Rabbi Yaakov Moshe Kulefsky (December 14, 1925 - November 30, 2000) was an American-born rabbi and teacher.
 He served as both dean and rosh yeshiva at Yeshivas Ner Yisroel for decades, until the last year of his life.

 Early life

 His parents, Raphael Nisan Shlomo (Nathan) and Rachel (Rose), had a business in Chicago, where he was born.
 The family moved to St. Louis for a better opportunity.
 This "opportunity" did not include a better Jewish education, and at age 15 he was sent to study in Chicago's Beis Medrash L'Torah, specifically to learn from Dovid Lifshitz.
 Three years later he transferred to Mesivta Torah V'Daas.
 Despite his yeshiva rabbinical student status, he was drafted into the United States Army August 1944.

 While on leave during his training period mid-week, he spent time in a Jewish book store frequented by his future father-in-law.
 He was discharged in early 1946.
 He married Sarah Gartenhouse on June 18, 1947.
 Through 1954, he studied at Bais Medrash Elyon, in Monsey, at which time, with the help of a cousin already at Yeshiva Ner Yisroel, he accepted a teaching position.